-This three-weekly e-bulletin is designed to give employers timely updates on the work of the Skills Team and key developments across the region and nationally.
+This monthly e-bulletin is designed to give employers timely updates on the work of the Skills Team and key developments across the region and nationally.

 If you would like to give us feedback on what you would find useful or if you would like further information on any of the projects or issues raised please feel free to contact the relevant member of the team or email email@example.com.

 To sign up to the bulletin please email firstname.lastname@example.org and ask to be added to the distribution list.

 Skills Bulletin Issue No 73, 11 Dec 2020 (PDF, 889 KB) - with attachments: